jeffhuang4704/vulasset/DesignDoc.md

 Raw data obtained from the scan is processed through functions like `FillVulTraits()` function to generate data needed for database population.

+Currently, we extract only the necessary data for the database without altering or deleting any information in the Controller's memory.
+The initial strategy involves optimizing memory usage by eliminating certain fields in cache mappings.
+But it will not be in next change.

+Here is a simplified code snippet:
 ```
 // This is called on every controller by key update
 func scanDone(id string, objType share.ScanObjectType, report *share.CLUSScanReport) {